SETIatHCRO/obsnerd/README.md

 Be sure to update the tle files with `on_updatetle.py`.
 The default is that there is a subdirectory called `tle` where it puts and reads the information.

-Make sure that you have an appropriate `config.yaml` file.
-Note that an example is included in the package under `data/config.yaml`.
-This gets copied into the obsinfo file for later processing.
+Make sure that you have an appropriate `parameters.yaml` file.

 Use the planning tool from within ipython and get 'tracks'